Kenneth S. Wherry

 Kenneth Spicer Wherry (February 28, 1892 – November 29, 1951) was an American businessman, attorney, and politician.
-A member of the Republican Party, he served as a U.S. Senator from Nebraska from 1943 until his death in 1951; he was the minority leader for the last two years.
+A member of the Republican Party, he served as a U.S. senator from Nebraska from 1943 until his death in 1951; he was the minority leader for the last two years.

 Early life

 Wherry was the third of five children born in Liberty, Nebraska, to David Emery and Jessie (née Comstock) Wherry.
-He received his early education at public schools in Pawnee City, and graduated from the University of Nebraska–Lincoln (where he was a member of Beta Theta Pi fraternity) in 1914.
+He received his early education at public schools in Pawnee City, and graduated from the University of Nebraska (where he was a member of Beta Theta Pi fraternity) in 1914.
 From 1915 to 1916, he studied business administration at Harvard Business School.
 During World War I, he served in the U.S. Navy Flying Corps (1917–18).

 Following his military service, Wherry began a business career selling automobiles, furniture, and livestock; he was also a licensed undertaker with offices in Nebraska and Kansas.
 He also studied law and, after being admitted to the bar, entered private practice in Pawnee City.